Let it go … and offer it up

 Both OfferUp and letgo are mobile-based marketplaces, allowing users to take a picture of something with their phone and post it right away to the app.
 Goods are displayed based on the geo location closest to the buyer to encourage face-to-face interactions.

-The names of these apps have a lot to do with the season we Catholics find ourselves in starting on March 6 this year.
+The names of these apps have a lot to do with the Lenten season we Catholics start on Ash Wednesday.
 Let me explain.

 For many readers, especially those who are older, the name of one app, OfferUp, might very well call to mind the kind of attitude we are encouraged to have, particularly when we encounter difficulties in our lives.
 Had a hard day at work?
 “Offer it up,” we might hear someone say in response.
 Feeling down because of the drudgery of housework?
 “Offer it up.”